theislab/cellrank/CONTRIBUTING.rst

   Sometimes, it can be hard to satisfy the linting step.
 You can temporarily bypass it by committing as::

     git commit --no-verify

+- **I have another unspecified issue**

+  See `Making use of GitHub issues/discussions`_ on how to create a new issue/launch a discussion.